+Do identical twins have the same DNA?
 Despite the seemingly identical DNA coding sequence, early differences in gene expression can make monozygotic twins more different than you would think.

-Developing due to the split of one single fertilized egg, monozygotic (MZ) twins start development as genetically identical.
-However, as they grow, differences in gene expression mean that despite their originally identical DNA sequence, they differentiate more and more as they age.
+There is a common misconception that identical twins have identical DNA and, though they begin development with a matching genetic blueprint, differences in gene expression throughout life means that they differentiate more and more as they age.
 Though still more similar than ordinary siblings, they are no longer as identical as one may believe.
-These differences mean that despite their virtually identical genotype, MZ twins can still be phenotypically different.
+These differences mean that despite their virtually identical genotype, monozygotic (MZ) twins can still be phenotypically different.

-Differences in MZ twins are often attributed to the effects of the environment, differences in life experiences and exposure to risk factors.
-However, MZ twins are not born genetically or phenotypically identical and begin life with differences.
+Developing due to the split of one single fertilized egg, monozygotic twins start development as genetically identical and differences are often attributed to the effects of the environment, differences in life experiences and exposure to risk factors.
+However, this is not necessarily the case and monozygotic twins are born neither genetically nor phenotypically identical, beginning life with differences in gene expression.
 Through mutations in the DNA sequence during early mitotic mistakes, twins are born with various differences in copy-number-variation and somatic mosaicism , two things that have been linked to disease and may be one explanation for discordance.
-However, these changes can be minimal and the MZ genotype remains virtually identical.
+However, these changes can be minimal and the monozygotic genotype remains virtually identical.
 The biggest source for variation comes from post–translational modifications to proteins and epigenetic modifications to DNA, which alter the phenotype by changing gene expression without affecting the genome at all.

 Epigenetics is the study of changes in gene expression that occur without any changes in the DNA base sequence of the genome.
-Though MZ twins have essentially the same DNA, their epigenetic patterns differ, allowing for a difference in their gene expression and therefore their phenotype.
+Though monozygotic twins have essentially the same DNA, their epigenetic patterns differ, allowing for a difference in their gene expression and therefore, their phenotype.
 Epigenetic modifications can occur in one of three ways; histone modification, chromatin remodeling and DNA methylation.
 These modifications can occur both in utero and throughout life, often in response to environmental factors.

-Differentiation of MZ twins starts before birth in the post-split embryo.
+Differentiation of monozygotic twins starts before birth in the post-split embryo.
 In females one of the first epigenetic changes to occur is X-chromosome inactivation, also known as lyonization.
 One cell only needs the influence of a single X chromosome; a double dose of the X-linked genes has the potential to be toxic to the cell, in some cases leading to cancerous tissue.
 Therefore, in females one of their X chromosomes per cell has to be inactivated .
-This process occurs when the embryo is made up of 700-100 cells; each individual cell will randomly inactivate one of its X chromosomes.
+This process occurs when the embryo is made up of 700-1000 cells; each individual cell will randomly inactivate one of its X chromosomes.
 There is an equal probability for each chromosome being inactivated meaning that the ratio of active maternal vs paternal chromosomes will differ between the twins and cannot be predicted .
-It is this pattern of inactivation that means often female MZ twins differ more than male twins with differences starting before birth.
+It is this pattern of inactivation that means often female monozygotic twins differ more than male twins with differences starting before birth.

 Lyonization is a form of epigenetic modification; histone molecules bind to the chromosome and condense its structure, making it inaccessible to transcription factors and therefore silencing the expression of its genes.
-The effect of X-chromosome inactivation is often minimal in MZ twins, usually dependent on the size of the ratio between maternal and paternal chromosomes.
-If one twin’s inactivation pattern is skewed towards the maternal chromosome and the other twin’s is skewed paternally, the differences will be more obvious than if the ratio in both is closer to a 50:50 split.
+The effect of X-chromosome inactivation is often minimal in monozygotic twins, usually dependent on the size of the ratio between maternal and paternal chromosomes.
+If one twin’s inactivation pattern is skewed towards the maternal chromosome and the other twin’s skewed paternally, the differences will be more obvious than if the ratio in both is closer to a 50:50 split.
 Though a high frequency of skewed X-chromosome inactivation has been shown in twins, likely due to the reduced number of cells in the initial embryo following the original split, it is suggested that the skew is often the same in both with reciprocal skewing rarer .
 However, this is a controversial conclusion and the frequency can often depend on the time of the X-chromosome inactivation relative to the time of the embryo splitting post fertilization .

-Changes continue to occur after birth and due to various mistakes in replication and differences in epigenetic changes, MZ twins get more and more dissimilar as they age.
+Changes continue to occur after birth and due to various mistakes in replication and differences in epigenetic changes, monozygotic twins get more and more dissimilar as they age.
 Gene–environment interactions link the developmental factors of nature and nurture and result in epigenetic alterations to gene expression causing phenotypic changes that further differentiate the twins.

-It cannot be denied that MZ twins are remarkably similar.
+It cannot be denied that monozygotic twins are remarkably similar.
 However, the description of being ‘identical’ may need to be re-thought.
 With alterations both in utero and throughout life, the differences in gene expression make for a unique phenotype.
 Though closer than the usual 50% genetic similarity of siblings, they still have an individual genetic identity that may tell them apart, no matter how slight.